vicr123/theshell/help/os/createUSB.md

 To start the process of creating a live USB for theShell OS, you'll need to download a disc image of theShell OS from the download page.
 You'll also need to make sure that the USB flash drive is large enough to hold the disc image that you downloaded. **This drive will be erased, so make sure no important information is on there.**

-Connect your USB flash drive to your computer, and then depending on the **currently running** operating system, follow the steps below.
+Connect your USB flash drive to your computer, and then follow the steps below.

-## Windows

-Use the [USBWriter](https://sourceforge.net/projects/usbwriter/) project to write the disc image to your USB flash drive.
+## GUI (For Windows, MacOS/Mac OS X, and Linux)

+Download and Install the latest version of Etcher from https://etcher.io/.

+After its done, drag the .iso file into the Select Image box or click Select Image, and using the file picker, choose the .iso file you downloaded.

+Now, insert your USB if you haven't already and make sure it is selected.
+(Note: On Windows if you used that USB as a LiveUSB before it might ask you to format it.
+Say No as Etcher does this for you)

+Finally click Flash!

+After it is finished, you should be able to restart and boot from your LiveUSB!
-## macOS / Mac OS X
+## macOS / Mac OS X (Terminal)

 Open the Terminal app, and type the following command to list all your disks.
 Take note of the one that looks like your flash drive by comparing the reported size.